scott180/MyNotes/linuxNote-x.md

 navicat连接mysql失败，授权：
 GRANT ALL PRIVILEGES ON `db1`.* TO 'user1'@'192.171.1.18' identified by 'pwd1' WITH GRANT OPTION;
-GRANT ALL PRIVILEGES ON `IDSPLUS`.* TO 'sudy'@'192.171.1.18' identified by 'shhg12344' WITH GRANT OPTION;
+GRANT ALL PRIVILEGES ON `YCKPLUS`.* TO 'saiwen'@'192.171.1.18' identified by 'test12344' WITH GRANT OPTION;

-grant all privileges on *.* to root@'%' identified by 'Sudy.web123' with grant option;
+grant all privileges on *.* to root@'%' identified by 'saiwen.web123' with grant option;

 -- flush privileges;